mali5820k/Single-Cycle-MIPS-processor-with-Memory-mapped-IO-unit/README.md

 This MIPS datapath implementation was cumulatively developed across multiple lab projects to each this stage.
 * NOTE: Several screenshots and figures are sourced from lab instructions manual provided by lab instructors at GMU for ECE 445 in December 2020.

-## Fully-assembled project with Vivado 2020 provided:
+## Fully-assembled project using Vivado 2020 provided:
 * The "lab6_2020_1Version" directory is the full vivado project.
 Separate source files are still provided in the "VHDL_Source_Files" directory for convenience.

 ## Provided files by instructor(s) that may have been modified to achieve project objectives: